 There are rest stations or pondoks every 500m.
 Pondok Kandis has a wash area and portable water.
-Before reaching the first pondok, we passed Carson Falls.
-At the Pondok Ubah, where we had lunch, we saw mountain squirrels and the carnivorous pitcher plants.
+Before reaching the first pondok, you will pass Carson Falls.
+At the Pondok Ubah, where we had lunch, mountain squirrels and carnivorous pitcher plants can be seen.

-The terrain has different vegetation zones starting from lowland tropical rainforest to montane forest, ultrabasic rock, granite boulders and sub-alpine at the summit.
+The terrain has different vegetation zones starting from lowland tropical rainforest to montane forest, to ultrabasic rock, to huge granite boulders, and sub-alpine at the summit.

 Higher, the air got thinner that we caught ourselves panting.
 Some climbers may experience altitude sickness, and I’m glad I didn’t experience it at Kinabalu’s level.
 But to battle this, the trick is to: